thomax/DDD/README.md

 ## Create a character
 A player character (PC) starts out with 20 experience points (`XP`).
-These are divide freely between the three stats.
-Depending on how these are split, you get different "class" or "archetypes".
+These points are divided freely between the three stats.
+Depending on how these are split, you get a different "class" or "archetype".
 Mix however you like, or go with one of these examples:

 | Stat    | Barbaris | Trickster | Hypnoticos | Pistolero | Wizard  | Joe |
 |---------|:--------:|:---------:|:----------:|:---------:|:-------:|:-------:|